teddygroves/sphincter/docs/overall_strategy.md

 problematic EBFI statistics, tree depth or effective sample size to total sample size ratios.
 All reported models had improved $\hat{R}$ close to 1 and no divergent transitions or other signs of algorithm failure.

+## Reports of findings

+In general the findings we report were cases where our best performing model's posterior probability distribution gave a high probability to an interesting and interpretable quantity having an interesting value.
+Since most of the interpretable parameters in our models are normalised so that zero indicates no effect, in practice our main findings are mostly that a parameter, or the difference between some parameters, is likely to be substantially different from zero according to our best model's posterior distribution.
+We present results with this form using histograms of the relevant marginal posterior distributions.

 ## Reproducibility